 I am one of the Pohutukawa teachers for Kaikōura Primary School where I teach Year 2 children.
 I enjoy art and craft activities so you can guarantee there’s always something creative going on in our classroom.
 I love the friendly atmosphere of Kaikōura Primary and the strong sense of community within the school – in fact, I absolutely love my job!
 Outside of school, I like to go cycling and tramping, and I also have a passion for animals, birds, and the natural world.

 Kia ora koutou!

 My name is Kelly and I have the pleasure of working with all the fantastic tamariki in Pohutukawa.
 I am a newly qualified teacher and have a background in Speech and Language Therapy so I am passionate about oral language, reading and early literacy.

 My family roots lie here in Kaikoura and after living and studying in different parts of the world my husband and I now have the privilege of raising our own children in this beautiful part of Aotearoa.

 I believe teaching and learning are things we all do every day of our lives.
 As a teacher it is my privilege to find teachable moments where I can use the children’s passion to build their knowledge and confidence.

-We have a busy family, our children are almost all grown-up and we have one precious granddaughter.
-I love animals and have horses and dogs who I share a very outdoors life with.
+We have a busy family, our children are almost all grown-up and we have 2 precious granddaughters.
+I love animals and have horses and dogs with who I share a very outdoors life with.